bluerobotics/BlueOS-docs/content/usage/advanced/index.md

    - Remove existing camera/endpoint/bridges configuration
 - Remove log files from BlueOS services (to reduce space usage on the SD card)
 - Download log files from BlueOS services to report a problem
-  - Old logs are aggregated and kept as zip files
+  - Old logs are aggregated and compressed with GZip, and automatically deleted if the space runs out `(New in 1.2)`
 - Re-enable the [configuration wizard](../getting-started#wizard)

 ##### Power